danko1122q/vel-shell/docs/LANGUAGE.md

 ### `luniq list`

 Returns the list with consecutive duplicate elements removed.
-For complete deduplication, sort the list first.

 ```
 set u [luniq [lsort {a b a c b}]]   ;# a b c